-We didn't plan this but it's amazing that we come to the famous star which the Magi saw on this very day; because tonight the two largest planets in the solar system, Jupiter and Saturn, will be so close to one another in the sky that they will appear to be fused into a single point of light.
+On this day (21st December) in 2020, the two largest planets in the solar system, Jupiter and Saturn, aligned so closely to one another in the sky that they appeared to be fused into a single point of light.

 Although the trajectories of these planets come close to one another every twenty years or so, to be aligned within a tenth of a degree is something that hasn't been seen for at least 400 years, and probably longer.
 Although it may possibly have been visible in 1623, the last time this event is believed to have actually been witnessed by human observers was in the year 1226, on a certain day before dawn, which afforded about ninety minutes to see it before the sun rose.